You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 January 1 – (MM) New Year’s Day – Hard to believe another year is here.
 If you are a New Year’s resolutions kind of person, good luck!
 If you are not sure what you want to work on for the new year, if anything, please see “New Year, New Resolutions?“.

-And, if you have more self-care for you on your bucket list for the new year – check out the “My Self-Care Planner” which is undated and available to use at any time.
+Are you interested in having more self-care for you on your bucket list for the new year?
+If so, check out the “My Self-Care Planner” which is undated and available to use at any time.

 Did you enjoy this post?
 If so, please share on Pinterest!